bofh69/spoolman2slicer/README.md

 start_filament_gcode = "; Filament gcode\nSET_PRESSURE_ADVANCE={% if sm2s.variant == "printer_big %}{{extra.pressure_advance_big|default(0)|float}}{% else %}"{{extra.pressure_advance_small|default(0)|float}}{% endif %}\n"
 ```

-The default `filename.template` file uses the variant variable to put the variant first in the filename, if given.
+The default `filename.template` file uses the variant variable to put
+the variant first in the filename, if given, but the other template files don't use it.

 ## Run